 - If you want less commitment at the end of the day

-- You can do anything under the scope of your practicing physician
+- You can do anything under the scope of your supervising physician.

-3 common reasons for PA's to go back to medical school:
+3 common reasons PAs go back to medical school

 - Increase depth of knowledge